So you’re ready to put up a new birdhouse?

 Nest Boxes Too Close Together

 But while birds of the same species will often fight fiercely for a nest site, pairs of different species are often quite happy to live alongside each other in peace.
-In such cases, it can often pay to site nest boxes right next to each other, in pairs.
+In such cases, it can often pay to place nest boxes right next to each other, in pairs.

 Nest Boxes Too Far Apart

-Following on from our last point, certain species of bird are happy to share their nesting area with neighbors of another species – some species will even accept nestboxes facing back-to-back with their neighbors on the same pole!
+Following on from our last point, certain species of bird are happy to share their nesting area with neighbors of another species – some species will even accept nest boxes facing back-to-back with their neighbors on the same pole!

 Pairing boxes like this is a good way to host multiple bird species in a small space.
 It also makes birdwatching more fun, as sitting beside a pair of nest boxes in the breeding season, you’ll be able to compare how the parents of different species build their nests and feed their young.